survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 [Stylelint](https://stylelint.io/) is a CSS linting tool, it’s like ESLint but for CSS.
 Stylelint understands CSS, including the latest features like custom properties, and SCSS.
 Sass-like indented syntaxes are supported using PostCSS [SugarSS](https://github.com/postcss/sugarss).
 It also has an experimental support for Less.

-[stylelint-config-standard](https://www.npmjs.com/package/stylelint-config-standard) is a config maintaned by stylelint team and based on CSS style guides of GitHub, Google and Airbnb.
+[stylelint-config-standard](https://www.npmjs.com/package/stylelint-config-standard) is a config maintained by stylelint team and follows CSS style guides of GitHub, Google and Airbnb.

 ### Setting Up Stylelint